Codex tools: Log in

 The purpose of this call to add_theme_support() is to enable the Custom Background screen in the administrator's Appearance menu.
 It also serves as a declaration that the theme has properly implemented the body_class() and wp_head() template tags to provide feature compatibility.

-When the administrator sets custom values for the theme, WordPress generates an extra style sheet in-line with the HTML headers, usually right before the end of the document's HEAD element.
+When the administrator sets custom values for the theme, WordPress generates an internal style sheet within the HTML headers, usually right before the end of the document's HEAD element.
 The extra style sheet overrides the background values from the theme's style sheet.

 Example output: